Dom-IoT/ecabinet_addon/README.md

 # DomIoT - eCabinet
 eCabinet is a smart cabinet system that allows you to control and monitor your cabinet's contents remotely.
 ### UserInterface
-To add user interface for adding new items in the cabinet copy these lines into configuration.yaml :
+To add user interface for adding new items in the cabinet and showing the number of items copy these lines into configuration.yaml :
 ```yaml
 input_text:
   item_id: